10th Annual Civil Rights Alternative Spring Break Trip

 at historic Little Rock Central High School

-Student and faculty/staff leaders investigate historic sites, museums, colleges and archives, interact with key historical players of the movement, and receive special behind-the-scene tours.
-Students will partner with various community-based, national and/or civic organizations, serving a variety of local constituents in the Memphis area.
+Student and faculty/staff leaders will investigate historic sites, museums, colleges and archives, interact with key historical players of the movement, and receive special behind-the-scene tours.
+Students will partner with various community-based, national and/or civic organizations, serving a variety of local constituents.

 Trip Leader Goals

-As Student Leaders we will help facilitate students' understanding of the many struggles that made up the Civil Rights Movement by planning the trip itinerary and creating a series of mini-curriculum lessons.
-We will also seek to foster cooperation, promote a spirit of generosity, and protect the health, safety and welfare of student participants.
+Student Leaders we will help facilitate students' understanding of the many struggles that made up the Civil Rights Movement by planning the trip itinerary and creating a series of mini-curriculum lessons.
+Leaders also seek to foster cooperation, promote a spirit of generosity, and protect the health, safety and welfare of student participants.

 Please register for ENGL 319 with Prof. Carmen Gillespie for the Spring 2014 semester

 The application period for the 2014 trip is now closed.

 Visit our table at the Alternative Spring break Fair: September 12th, (4-6 pm @ Walls Lounge)